atsushieno/ktmidi/README.md

 However everything in this project went far beyond them and now we are making it usable for MIDI 2.0.

 Some of the MIDI 2.0 related bits are ported from [cmidi2](https://github.com/atsushieno/cmidi2) library.

+Historically `ktmidi-jvm-desktop` used to reside in [its own repository](https://github.com/atsushieno/ktmidi-jvm-desktop) to avoid complicated dependency resolution, so there would be some outdated information that tells it was isolated from this project/repository.

 ## License